datarootsio/tf-profile/README.md

 - **idx_created**: order in which resource creation _ended_. this means that the resource with `idx_created = 0` was the first resource to be fully creatd.
 - **status**: For single resources, status can be any of: `Started|NotStarted|Created|Failed`.
 For aggregated resources, status can be any of: `AllCreated|AllFailed|SomeFailed|NoneStarted|AllStarted|SomeStarted`.

     With resource aggregation, more informative statuses have precedence over less informative statuses.
-For example, `AllCreated` implies `AllStarted`, but will be shown.
+For example, `AllCreated` will be shown over `AllStarted`.
 ```bash
 $ terraform apply -auto-approve > log.txt
 $ tf-profile table log.txt